NOS-Gate: Queue-Aware Streaming IDS for Consumer Gateways under Timing-Controlled Evasion: Results

 \section{Results}

 We report results on reproducible worlds containing malicious episodes under the timing-controlled threat model.
 All methods operate in a stand-alone, label-free mode: per-flow thresholds are set from the burn-in segment using the same high-quantile rule and then frozen for test (Eq.~\eqref{eq:quantile_threshold}).
 We report two alert budgets, $\text{FPR}=1\%$ and $\text{FPR}=0.1\%$, and we always show the \emph{achieved} benign false-alarm rate on the held-out test segment under that protocol.
+We report the \emph{achieved} benign false-positive rate induced by the frozen per-flow thresholds on the held-out test segment.
+Concretely, for each method we compute the fraction of benign flow-windows in the test segment that produce an alarm under $a_{i,t}=\1\{s_{i,t}\ge \vartheta_i\}$, where $\vartheta_i$ is set from the burn-in segment (Eq.~\eqref{eq:quantile_threshold}) and then frozen.
+Because this estimate aggregates over a very large number of benign flow-windows per world in our evaluation, small world-to-world differences can fall below the precision implied by typical rounded tables.
+We therefore state operating points by their target alert budgets and always report the achieved rate under the same protocol.
+In our harness, achieved FPR is estimated on a benign-only episode over the full horizon, which yields $64\times 57{,}600 \approx 3.69\times 10^6$ flow-windows per world at $\Delta t=\SI{250}{ms}$.
+At target $\mathrm{FPR}=0.1\%$, the sampling variability of an empirical false-positive fraction at this $n$ is on the order of $10^{-5}$, so values rounded to three decimals can appear identical across worlds.
+For this reason we state operating points in terms of the target budget and clarify the estimation volume, and we report achieved values at higher precision in the artefact summaries.